 Number of Pages

 This work is licensed under a Creative Commons Attribution-Noncommercial 4.0 License

 Wang, Min, "Investigating the Effects of Problem-Posing on High School Students’ Mathematical Learning" (2021).
-Department of Teaching and Learning Theses and Dissertations.
+Teaching and Learning Theses and Dissertations.
 12.